A semi-agnostic ansatz with variable structure for quantum machine learning: Discussion

 At each iteration of the optimization, VAns stochastically grows the circuit to explore the architecture hyperspace.
 More crucially, VAns also compresses and simplifies the circuit by removing redundant gates and unimportant gates.
 This is a key aspect of our method, as it differentiates VAns from other variable ansatz alternatives and allows us to produce short-depth circuits, which can mitigate the effect of noise-induced barren plateaus (NIBPs).
 We will further investigate this mitigation of NIBPs in future work.

-To showcase the performance of VAns, we simulated our algorithm for several paradigmatic problems in quantum machine learning.
+To showcase the performance of VAns, we simulated our algorithm for several paradigmatic problems in VQAs.
 Namely, we implemented VAns to find ground states of condensed matter systems and molecular Hamiltonians, for a quantum autoencoder problem and for 10-qubit QFT compilation.
 In all cases, VAns was able to satisfactory create circuits that optimize the cost.
 Moreover, as expected, these optimal circuits contain a small number of trainable parameters and entangling gates.
 Here we also compared the result of VAns with results obtained using a Hardware Efficient Ansatz with either the same number of entangling gates, or the same number of parameters, and in all cases, we found that VAns could achieve the best performance.
+This point is crucial for the success of VAns in the presence of noisy channels, as it automatically adapts the circuit layout to the situation at hand (e.g. noise strength).
+For instance, under the $\lambda$-model (which is the noise model we have implemented), VAns notably outperforms HEA under ground-state preparation tasks.

 While we provided the basic elements and structure of VAns (i.e., the gate \texttt{Insertion} and gate \texttt{Simplification} rules), these should be considered as blueprints for variable ansatzes that can be adapted and tailored to more specific applications.
 For instance, the gates that VAns inserts can preserve a specific symmetry in the problem.
 Moreover, one can cast the VAns architecture optimization (e.g., removing unimportant gates) in more advanced learning frameworks.
 Examples of such frameworks include supervised learning or reinforced learning schemes, which could potentially be employed to detect which gates are the best candidates for being removed.